gilch/hissp/README.md

 See also `builtins..setattr` and `operator..setitem`.

+Also, Python 3.8 is adding assignment expressions.
+Those are expressions.

 > But there's no `macroexpand`.
 How do I look at expansions?

 Invoke the macro indirectly so the compiler sees it as a normal function.